 You can make these apricot kolaches two ways.
 They can either be baked while touching each other, so they spread into each other while baking, like cinnamon rolls or dinner rolls… or, as I have done here, you can space them so that they are separate round pastries.

-They are fantastic either way – totally up to you whether you want the soft squared off edges or rounded edges for separate pieces.
+They’re fantastic either way – totally up to you whether you want the soft squared off edges or rounded edges for separate pieces.
 Some Czech cooks say that traditionally they do not touch.
-I don’t have a square or rectangular pan that will work for the touching version, so I went with the spaced ones, although whenever we bought them back in Texas, they had been baked while touching.
+I went with the spaced ones, although whenever we bought them back in Texas, they had been baked while touching.

 Then, into the oven for a short bake and voilà!
 You have delicious kolaches!
 So easy.
 So tasty.